PozoleVerde/Project_Euler_Solutions/README.md

     gcc <filename>.c
     filename.exe

-  IMPORTANT FOR WINDOWS:
   Ensure that you have GCC installed.
 To download GCC go to www.mingw.org

 DISCLAIMER: